CLEMATIS ARMANDII

 Good for Wildlife

-After the woodland at the back of our garden was cut down, RF chose to let his climbers grow wild for the wildlife.
-Clematis ‘Armandii’ has now, in his words, ‘gone bonkers’.
-Where it once grew to a reasonable size – 10/15 ft high by 6/10 ft in diameter – it now climbs over the small Damson tree on the bank, part of the side fence, the back fence, a self-seeded Sycamore & part of the Bay tree.
+After the woodland at the back of our garden was cut down, RF the gardener chose to let his climbers grow wild for the wildlife.
+Clematis Armandii, planted in the southeast corner, has now ‘gone bonkers’.
+Where it once grew to a reasonable size – 15 ft high by 10 ft wide – it now climbs over the small Damson tree on the bank, part of the side fence, the back fence, a self-seeded Sycamore & part of the Bay tree.
 It is left unpruned, except by Squirrels.

 If you are looking for a Clematis to cover a tree, Armandii will put on a show in spring & be good for wildlife throughout the year.
-But if you plan to let it grow wild, the Clematis may cover the tree in time.
+But if you plan to let it grow wild rather than prune it, the Clematis may cover the tree in time.

 2016: A terrible year for the Clematis Armandii.
 A long cold winter extended into spring – temperatures rose, then plummeted again.
 Bees and early flowering plants were caught out, with few blossoms on this climber.